If you have been charged with a DUI there are usually two legal matters against you:

 2) a civil case to suspend your driver’s license for failing or refusing a test.

-1. Administrative License Suspension
+1. Administrative License Suspension or Refusal Suspension

 To protect your driver’s license, time is of the essence.
 In most cases, if you do not request a hearing within seven days (received by the department) after failing a blood alcohol test, or after being served a Notice of Administrative License Suspension advisory form, you lose your ability to contest your driver’s license suspension.
 Therefore, a 90-day license suspension will automatically go into effect for a first offense.
 This may be longer if it is a second or third offense.
 Also, failing the breath test can result in the termination of your commercial driver’s license.